jupyterhub/binderhub/doc/setup-dns.rst

 <<< TODO >>>

-Now that our DNS is set up, it's time to :doc:`setup-binderhub.html`.
+Now that our DNS is set up, it's time to :doc:`setup-binderhub`.